zulvkr/zulvkr.github.io/src/posts/django-rest-learn-part-1.md

 Django modularity gives rise to outstanding third party packages like Django REST Framework.
 On the other side, PHP has a rich package ecosystem too and Symfony that Laravel is built upon is an old behemoth.

-Both are good, the decision boils down to familiarity of developer and language ecosystem.
+Both are good at what they do best, the decision boils down to familiarity of developer and language ecosystem.

-There are more PHP web developers in the wild, so pick PHP for a common web.
-It's easier to pick up as a newbie web developer, but the community suffers from pseudo-developer syndrome.

-Python is known for data wrangling.
-So if you want to get big and data-driven, Python is an easy pick.